chriiss/Galaxy-pizza/README.md

 I created a pizza-delivery site (as you may have understood called Galaxy Pizza).
 Here are the functionalities covered by the project:
   -	Multi-page navigation thanks to Vue-router
-  -	Add abd remove menu/pizza stored in Firebase, from the admin panel
+  -	Add and remove menu/pizza stored in Firebase, from the admin panel
   -	Login to the admin panel with an email and a password (the account creation is made directly from Firebase)
   -	Form creation with the library vuelidate o	Fields verification